Supermarine factory at Southampton attacked and wrecked.

 http://www.bbm.org.uk/airmen/Samolinski.htm

-Photo Descriptions:
+Photo Descriptions

 - His Majesty King George VI in conversation with Air Vice Marshall Keith Park during a visit to RAF Northolt on 26 September 1940.

-- King George VI shakes hand with P/O Mirosław “Ox” Ferić on his visit to RAF Northolt on 26 September 1940.
+- King George VI shakes hands with P/O Mirosław “Ox” Ferić on his visit to RAF Northolt on 26 September 1940.
 When the pilots of No. 303 Squadron were scrambled near the end of the inspection to counter an attack on Southampton, the seven He 111s, two Do 17s, and four Bf 109s claimed during the afternoon were attributed to the presence of their royal visitor earlier that day.
 On the latter’s request, the results of the fight were relayed to Buckingham Palace.

 - A still from camera-gun film taken from a Supermarine Spitfire Mark I of No. 609 Squadron, flown by Pilot Officer J D Bisdee, as he dives on a formation of Heinkel He IIIs of KG 55 which had just bombed the Supermarine aircraft works at Woolston, Southampton on 26 September 1940. © IWM (CH 1826)